Learn about hybrid federated search for SharePoint in Microsoft 365

-With the hybrid federated search solution, you use both your index in SharePoint Server and your index in Office 365 Both SharePoint Server and SharePoint Online Search services can query the search index in the other environment and return federated results.
+With the hybrid federated search solution, you use both your index in SharePoint Server and your index in Microsoft 365.
+Both SharePoint Server and SharePoint in Microsoft 365 Search services can query the search index in the other environment and return federated results.
 When users search from a Search Center, the search results come from both your search index in SharePoint Server and your search index in Office 365.

-If you've synchronized Active Directory (AD) between your on-premises network (Windows Server Active Directory) and your Office 365 tenant (Windows Azure Active Directory), Office 365 alters the document permissions that refer to on-premises users, so they refer to the corresponding Office 365 users, and the other way around.
+If you've synchronized Active Directory (AD) between your on-premises network (Windows Server Active Directory) and your Microsoft 365 organization (Windows Azure Active Directory), Microsoft 365 alters the document permissions that refer to on-premises users, so they refer to the corresponding Microsoft 365 users, and the other way around.
 Users only see search results for content they have access to.

 What are the scenarios for hybrid federated search?